 I do most of my planning in my head, waiting until I get to the point where I can see where I want to take a piece.
-To the extent that I do that sort of planning it’s usually only for two or three images at a time.
-For instance, one of the pictures I have in the Graffiti show is called “The Fall of Rock” and it centers on the punk rock scene.
+To the extent that I do that sort of planning, it’s usually only for two or three images at a time.
+For instance, one of the pictures I have in the Graffiti show is called “The Fall of Rock”.
+It centers on the punk rock scene.
 For that drawing I tried to think of images that were not stereotypical but have a powerful element to them.
 Sometimes I draw a quick sketch on a separate piece of paper but most often I work directly by placing key images on the paper and then working in other images that complement them.

 Let me walk back through what you’ve just said.
-You have a basic structure in your head when you start out but the exact nature of an individual image is left to the moment as you work.
+You have a basic structure in your head when you start out, but the exact nature of an individual image is left to the moment as you work.

 Yes.
 That’s right.